kubernetes/website/content/en/blog/_posts/2020-04-21-contributor-communication-upstream-marketing.md

 If you are interested in open sourcing marketing functions – it’s a fun ride – join us!
-Specific immediate roles include storytelling through blogs and designers and anything in progress on our project board.
+Specific immediate roles include storytelling through blogs, designers, and anything in progress on our project board.

 Also, if you’re reading this, you’re exactly the type of person we are here to support.
 We would love to hear about how to improve, feedback, or how we can work together.